inside.ewu.edu

 MUSC 320.
 DICTION FOR SINGERS I. 1 Credit.

 Introduction to diction for singers, choral conductors and collaborative pianists.
-The class introduces International Phonetic Alphabet (IPA) and its practical application to English, Ecclesiastical Latin, Italian, German and French through both in-class practice and dictionary reference.
-This course is designed to provide introductory information and develop knowledge of basic IPA symbols, their pronunciation and the implementation of this learning into vocal/choral repertoire.
+Introduces International Phonetic Alphabet (IPA) and its practical application to English, Ecclesiastical Latin, Italian, German, and French through both in-class practice and dictionary reference.
+Designed to provide introductory information and develop knowledge of basic IPA symbols, their pronunciation, and the implementation of this learning into vocal/choral repertoire.

 MUSC 321.
 DICTION FOR SINGERS II.
 1 Credit.